 Withdrawals After the 20th Day of Instruction

 Students who must withdraw after the 20th day of instruction and prior to the last three weeks of instruction for reasons clearly beyond their control, and who can justify serious and compelling circumstances, may withdraw without academic penalty by securing the approval of the instructor and the appropriate campus officials.
-For further information, see Late Schedule Changes.
+Further information is available at Late Schedule Changes.
 If approved, the grade of “W” will be assigned for withdrawals after the 20th day of instruction.
 Students completely withdrawing after the 20th day of instruction will be considered continuing students for the next semester.
-Under no circumstances does nonattendance nor the stopping of payment of a check constitute a withdrawal from the university.
+Under no circumstances does nonattendance nor the stopping of payment of a check constitute a withdrawal from the University.

 Withdrawals During and After the Last Three Weeks of the Semester

-Students may obtain forms and procedural information from Late Schedule Changes or the Office of Admissions and Records.
+Students may obtain forms and procedural information at Late Schedule Changes or from the Office of the Registrar.